Primary Research Methods Explained

 Interviews take the form of a one-to-one or small group question and answer session, which can be conducted over the phone or in a face-to-face environment.
 Interviews are most useful where a large amount of information needs to be collected from a small sample of subjects.
 Interviews are often used to obtain information from an expert about a specialist topic.
 This type of research is highly personal, so follow-on questions can be asked to ensure clarity.

-Surveys are most frequently conducted online and offer a convenient and cost-effective solution where a response is required from a larger population.
+Surveys are most frequently conducted online using paid or free survey tools and offer a convenient and cost-effective solution where a response is required from a larger population.
 Questions are pre-written, offering the respondent little flexibility if their answer doesn’t fit (making functionality such as skip logic essential) and response rates can be variable.
 The length of a survey is a delicate balance: if a survey is too long, participants may get bored and leave the survey incomplete.
 However, if the survey is short, not enough data will be collected to form a full picture.

 Focus groups are used to collect data from a small group of people who are often subject matter experts in the topic of research.
 Discussion is initiated between the group members to discover their thoughts.
 This method is commonly used by businesses to gain insight into niche markets and learn about their customers.